hollowsunsets/Lipoprotein-Analysis/docs/to-do.md

 - [ ] Understand logic for `multiplot.R`
 - [ ] create `scan_conform()` to generalize `scan_conform10_14` and `scan_conform7_10`
 - [ ] Print error messages instead of passing NULL for invalid files
+- [ ] Graph generation is recalled every time a file is passed in - make it so it only runs when all three files are present